 - They print double-sided, and only when necessary.
 Additionally, they use local businesses for the printing of their company literature and business cards.

-- Secret Paradise teaches guests about local customs and cultural practices, and tell them to respect local dress and cultural requirements.
+- Secret Paradise teaches guests about local customs and cultural practices and tells them to respect local dress and cultural requirements.

 - They teach the basics of the local language to guests and include these tips in a welcome leaflet.